thomsonbc/sshinyauthr/README.md

 ## Credits

-`sshinyauthr` is a fork of `shinyauthr`, itself originally borrowing some code from treysp's [shiny_password](https://github.com/treysp/shiny_password) template with the goal of making implementation simpler for end users and allowing the login/logout UIs to fit easily into any UI framework, including [shinydashboard](https://rstudio.github.io/shinydashboard/).
+`sshinyauthr` is a fork of [Paul Campbell's](https://paulc91.github.io/shinyauthr/) `shinyauthr`, itself originally borrowing some code from treysp's [shiny_password](https://github.com/treysp/shiny_password) template with the goal of making implementation simpler for end users and allowing the login/logout UIs to fit easily into any UI framework, including [shinydashboard](https://rstudio.github.io/shinydashboard/).

 Thanks to [Michael Dewar](https://github.com/michael-dewar) for his contribution of cookie-based authentication.
 Some code was borrowed from calligross's [Shiny Cookie Based Authentication Example](https://gist.github.com/calligross/e779281b500eb93ee9e42e4d72448189) and from an earlier PR from [aqualogy](https://github.com/aqualogy/shinyauthr).